-- The judges of the Judicial Authorities. - Since the creation of the Judicial Centre for the Intervention of Communications (CJIC), the interventions are performed directly by the CJIC judges from the CJIC.
+- The judges of the Judicial Authorities.
+Since the creation of the Judicial Centre for the Intervention of Communications (CJIC), - the intervention of communications (CJC), the interventions are performed directly by the CJIC judges from the CJIC.

 - Criminal Procedure Code.
 Art.
-198 - ▶ Jurisprudence of the Constitutional Chamber which guarantees the power of judges, public prosecutors and the police to request metadata associated with communications.
+198 - Jurisprudence of the Constitutional Chamber which guarantees the power of judges, public prosecutors and the police to request metadata associated with communications.

-▶ Judges, public prosecutors and the judicial police.
+Judges, public prosecutors and the judicial police.